jacklawrencecmg/TradeAnalyzer/SLEEPER_API_FEATURES.md

 All Sleeper API data is fetched and cached for optimal performance.
 The app intelligently uses your league's specific settings to provide accurate, contextual trade valuations.

+**Season Context**: The app pulls from the **2025 completed season** by default (configurable via `SEASON_CONTEXT.last_completed_season`).
+This ensures you're analyzing actual roster data, not preseason rosters.
+The system automatically pulls the most recently completed season with full roster and transaction data.

 ## Features

 ### 📋 League Overview Dashboard